 Your ERP integration will ensure you can manage inventory consistently across channels, deliver up-to-date product information optimised by channel, send tailored messages to past or likely buyers at the right times, and more.

-Use your centralized data to create dashboards that give you the sales, marketing and finance information you need at a glance.
+Use your centralised data to create dashboards that give you the sales, marketing and finance information you need at a glance.
 Customisation functionality means you can create unique dashboards for each person based on the data they need.
-Gain insight and analyze trends faster, easier and in real time.
+Gain insight and analyse trends faster, easier and in real time.

 To optimise your online retail business for omnichannel operations, you need to find the best ERP solution for your business needs.
 Adding an ERP to your tech stack can be a big jump in sophistication — which can add some complexity but also adds many benefits, like:

 The most important thing?
 Make sure you find an ERP that integrates with your ecommerce platform.
 BigCommerce has pre-built integrations with several ERP solutions; find out more here.

 ERPs handle back-office processes like taking and fulfilling orders, processing payments, handling returns, managing inventory, ensuring security, calculating taxes, tracking financials, and providing customer support.

 Your ecommerce and ERP systems should share data points like product information; customer information; orders, fulfilment, shipping and returns; inventory levels and associated lead time; various tax regulations and more.

 You can create a centralised, integrated hub for data that can improve reporting and forecasting, increase operational efficiency, tighten inventory control, build and strengthen customer relationships, optimise for omnichannel and increase KPI visibility.

 Your ecommerce platform handles customer-facing processes like accepting orders and payments, while ERPs are more focused on back-end operations.